Published on EBF 301: Global Finance for the Earth, Energy, and Materials Industries (https://www.e-education.psu.edu/ebf301)

 In addition, this allows us to perform what we call hedging.
 Hedging is to reduce risk in a transaction.
 In the case of the futures contracts, it helps us to reduce our price and/or physical risk.
 We may be concerned about high prices if we're a consumer of energy commodities.
 We may be concerned about low prices if we are a producer of energy commodities.
 We may also be concerned about receiving physical supply or having to guarantee physical market.
 The New York Mercantile Exchange contracts guarantee that.

-Remember from microeconomics [10]that a perfectly competitive market has the following characteristics: 1) Nobody has market power 2) Product is homogeneous 3) Information is perfect and 4) There is no barrier to enter and exit.
+Remember from microeconomics [9] that a perfectly competitive market has the following characteristics: 1) Nobody has market power 2) Product is homogeneous 3) Information is perfect and 4) There is no barrier to enter and exit.
 Indeed, such a hypothetical market with all these characteristics doesn’t exist in the real world.
 However, the futures market is one of the closest markets to the perfect competition.
 There are many buyers and sellers.
 There is no or very limited government intervention in this market.
 There is no significant barrier to enter and exit the market, except the legal and financial responsibility of market participants.
-Traded products are futures contracts that are standard and homogenous for each commodity.
+Traded products are futures contracts that are standard and homogeneous for each commodity.
 In addition to these, cost of information is relatively low.
 All these features make the futures market an efficient market.
 And from microeconomics, we know that in an efficient market 1) price is determined by the market dynamics, 2) price represents the true value of the good, and 3) price fluctuates around the true value of the good.
 These happen because the futures market is highly related to the cash market.
 A portion (even though it’s a very small portion) of the futures contracts ends in actual delivery.

-Note that an important feature of the futures contracts is, gains and losses to each party is settled every day.
+Note that an important feature of the futures contracts is, gains and losses to each party are settled every day.
 This is called marking to market or daily settlement.
-It’s equivalent to closing the contract each day and opening another one for the next day.
+It’s equivalent to closing the contract each day and opening another one on the next day.
 When opening the position, either long or short, each party only pays a small amount of money, which called margin requirement.
 The margin is used for daily gain or loss (daily settlements) due to the price changes.
-And if the loss is more than amount in the margin account, the party has to immediately deposit more money into the account.
+And if the loss is more than the amount in the margin account, the party has to immediately deposit more money into the account.

 The following lecture will take you through the history of the NYMEX, the type of trading that occurs ("pit" vs. electronic), the major players, the commodities traded, and futures contract specifications.